scottbale/tweet-purge/log.md

 * Retry messed up, can't put id back in the `queue` because it's likely already at rate limit.
   Punting, just writing retry id's to separate log file.
 Simplifies some things.
 * moving filename strings to `scratch/env`

+## 11/10/20

+Ran a test of deleting about 375 tweets.
+First chunk of exactly 300 deleted and then as expected the process waited for the 15 minute backpressure window.
+But then when it resumed, it only deleted one more tweet and then stopped.

+## 11/12/20

+Found the bug: `backpressure/put-in` was doing its thing inside a `go` block, which means it was async and was racing with `do-per-chunk` promise deref and adding `:done` poison pill.
+Fixed it by removing the `go` block and using the synchronous `>!!`. `put-in` passed as `f` to `do-per-chunk` is intended to be synchronous; `do-per-chunk` queues up the first chunk synchronously and then schedules each subsequent chunk enqueuing on the executor.
+Added some docstrings as I have everything loaded back into my brain for the time being.

 ## Appendix